wlmb/App-testyourears/README.md

-#App::testyourears#
+#App::tonematch#

-This archive contains the distribution App:testyourears, version 0.001.
+This archive contains the distribution App::tonematch, version 0.001.
-This is a program *testyourears* that generates random tones in one ear to be matched by a tone sent to the other ear.
+This is a program *tonematch* that generates random tones in one ear to be matched by a tone sent to the other ear.
 The discrepancies are reported in a file which can later be read or plotted.

 Read the file *INSTALL* for installation instructions.

-Read *lib/App/testyourears.pm* for usage instructions and other information.
+Read *lib/App/tonematch.pm* for usage instructions and other information.

 This software is copyright (c) 2016 by W. Luis Mochan.